GSA/Section508.gov/_pages/training/2024-10-13-training-landing-508-what-is-it.md

 layout: page
 type: training
 title: "Section 508: What Is It and Why Is It Important?"
+description: New to Section 508 accessibility?
+Learn what it is, why it matters, and how it ensures accessible information and communication technology (ICT) for federal employees and the public.
 permalink: training/online-course/section-508-what-is-it/
 topic: "Training (train)"
 sub-topic: "Presentations"